BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Logo cluster

-This feature on a branch logo-cluster.
+This feature on a branch `logo-cluster`.

 #### HTML